-There are two routes that students can take with their science studies at Holy Family Catholic High School:
+There are two routes that students may take with their Science studies at Holy Family Catholic High School:

-1) Combined (Double Award) Science.
+1) Combined Science (Trilogy)

-It is compulsory for students to take at least GCSE Combined Science.
-The course contains approximately equal amounts of Biology, Chemistry and Physics.
+The course contains equal amounts of Biology, Chemistry and Physics.
+It is worth two GCSE qualifications.

-The course is assessed by six 1/4 hour examinations in the summer of Year 11.
-Examinations are tiered (Foundation allows students to gain grades 1-1 to 5-5, Higher, grades 4-4 to 9-9).
-Students are awarded two GCSEs in Combined Science.
-All topics covered in the Triple Science course (below), with the exception of Space, are covered in the Combined Science course.
+The course is assessed by six 75 minute examinations in the summer of Year 11.
+Examinations are tiered (Foundation allows students to gain grades 1-1 to 5-5, Higher allows grades 4-4 to 9-9).
+Tiers cannot be mixed between disciplines.